IPCS INCHEM Home

 PREVENT DISPERSION OF DUST!

-Personal protection: P2 filter respirator for harmful particles.
-Sweep spilled substance into sealable containers; if appropriate, moisten first to prevent dusting.
-Carefully collect remainder, then remove to safe place
+Personal protection: particulate filter respirator adapted to the airborne concentration of the substance.
+Sweep spilled substance into sealable containers.
+If appropriate, moisten first to prevent dusting.
+Carefully collect remainder.
+Then store and dispose of according to local regulations.

 MELAMINE ICSC: 1154